lomuto/my_ws/Typescript/note/class/readonlyProperty/README.md

 `const` keyword is not provided in typescript.

-If we want **property to remians unmutable after initialization**, this is where `readonly` keyword comes in.
+If we want **property to remiansW unmutable after initialization**, this is where `readonly` keyword comes in.

 <br/>